MarcinKilarski/Website-Audit/page-load/page-load-report.md

 #### Overview

-The ‘time to first paint' is one of the most important metrics of web performance optimisation, as it indicates the time it takes to show a user the first element on your page.
+The ‘time to first paint' is one of the most important metrics of page load optimisation, as it indicates the time it takes to show a user the first element on your page.

 When the user is waiting for the page to load for a time deemed longer than usual, there is a high chance they will lose patience and leave your site, often heading to the website of a competitor.